 - i) NORTH OF BETTWS

 - ii) WEST OF RHIWDERIN

 - iii) WENTLOOGE LEVELS

 - iv) RIVER USK

 - v) CALDICOT LEVELS

 - vi) WENTWOOD

-- vii) TREDEGAR PARK

-- 2.30 2.26 The Special Landscape Areas (SLAs) have been designated on the basis of the LANDMAP assessment process11, and are identified on the Proposals Map.
+- 2.30 The Special Landscape Areas (SLAs) have been designated on the basis of the LANDMAP assessment process11, and are identified on the Proposals Map.
 The LANDMAP information resource is compiled and managed by the Natural Resources Wales and is a nationally recognised resource for landscape assessment; as noted in Planning Policy Wales12.
 The LANDMAP system sets a benchmark methodology13 and quality assurance process to ensure consistency, accuracy and accessibility of landscape information throughout Wales.
-The study 'Designation of Special Landscape Areas (2009) as undertaken by TACP sets out a review of SLA designation for Newport.
+The study 'Designation of Special Landscape Areas (2009)' as undertaken by TACP sets out a review of SLA designation for Newport.
 The SLA background paper sets out how the Council has defined the final boundary of each area.

+- 2.31 Within Special Landscape Areas, priority will be given to landscape conservation and enhancement.
+The designation of a SLA does not preclude development but any proposals must demonstrate that they have been designed to respect the valued characteristics of the recognised landscape as well as being in accordance with other Policies of this Plan.

+- 2.32 Developers will be required to ensure that proposals do not impact or affect the intrinsic character, quality, feature or conservation value of the SLA.
+Designs will